Jennifer Hrstic

 Time Distortion: Feeling the loss happened yesterday and years ago.

-Emotional & Behavioral Symptoms:
+Emotional & Behavioral Signs :

 Numbness: Feeling dissociated or like watching a movie of your life.